 The Emotions of an ADHD Individual

 Love relationships and ADHD might be fascinating at first.
 Meeting new people makes you more attentive since the new connection acts as a dopamine booster.
 However, as the partnership develops, the initial enthusiasm wanes.
-When your lover sees the bad traits, they start to worry.
+When your lover sees the negative traits, they start to worry.

-If they are unaware that you have ADHD, they may assume you are acting on purpose and may attempt to manipulate you.
+If they are unaware that you have ADHD, they may assume you are acting on purpose and they may attempt to manipulate you.
 As a result, you may experience miscommunication and micromanagement.
 You’ll lose hyperfocus and eventually get bored, losing the early spark in your connection.

 How to Handle ADHD in Partnerships